huggingface/diffusers/examples/reinforcement_learning/README.md

 ## Diffusion-based Policy Learning for RL

-`diffusion_policy` implements <a href="https://diffusion-policy.cs.columbia.edu/">Diffusion Policy</a>, a diffusion model to predict action sequences in reinforcement learning tasks.
+`diffusion_policy` implements <a href="https://diffusion-policy.cs.columbia.edu/">Diffusion Policy</a>, a diffusion model that predicts robot action sequences in reinforcement learning tasks.

+This example implements a robot control model for pushing a T-shaped block into a target area.
+The model takes in current state observations as input, and outputs a trajectory of subsequent steps to follow.

+To execute the script, run `diffusion_policy.py`

 ## Diffuser Locomotion